inkVerb/verb/dev/README.md

 		- `5` - unmet/invalid credentials (ie arguments for a bash script are incomplete or incorrect or incompatible or inappropriate, it could cause a problem if continuing)
 		- `6` - impossible error (something is wrong that shouldn't be possible, such as a script is messed up or something was changed manually-incorrectly, this error status is only for circumstances that creat a problem that didn't exist before, errors that notice a pre-existing problem should `exit 0`)
 		- `7` - already done dilemma ('already installed' reports `7` only if it would cause a problem to continue, this is a mass abort `exit` status to avoid conflict.
 A benign 'already installed' will `exit 0`)
-		- `8` - unmet dependency (the basic 'do your homework' message: something else should have been done first, but can't be complete automatically)
+		- `8` - unmet dependency (the basic 'do your homework' message: something else should have been done first, but can't be completed automatically)
 		- `9` - illegal/catostrophic attempt ('you are not allowed to destroy the system' or 'you are not authorized in this area' message)
 	B. If statements, checks, and inclusions
 		1. Scripts are organized to keep file size small and to standardize system-wide jobs, not to be fool-proof for lazy programming or new users.